How can you get Started with a Business or Making Money if you have Literally no Money to put Towards it?

 Go to your personal profile, click to edit your profile.
 In this section add featured photos which relate to your new business, add your work (which means you can link to your Facebook page) and write a bit about it.

-Join Facebook groups and get active
+Join Facebook Groups and get Active

 Check the rules for when you can post, but more importantly, get in there, answer questions, ask questions and help each other.
 You do not need to be promoting yourself heavily.

-On your Facebook Page
+On Your Facebook Page